 These creative students took on a simple project to help save lives.

 According to the American Foundation for Suicide Prevention, suicide remains the 10th leading cause of death in the United States, taking 44,965 lives every year.
 For every death by suicide, there are 25 attempts annually.
-Young people, in particular, are vulnerable to suicidal ideation, and suicide prevention in high schools has been becoming increasingly common.
+Young people, in particular, are vulnerable to suicidal ideation, and has been becoming increasingly common.

 As part of The Fearless Initiative, students at Mercy McAuley collected 750 clothespins — enough for every student in the school to have one.
 The pins were decorated with messages such as “You’re never alone” and “Jesus loves you” and distributed throughout the school.